 - 1 tsp dried oregano

-- 15 oz can green enchilada sauce (I used medium, but again, use whatever you prefer)
+- 1 - 15 oz can green enchilada sauce

 - salt and pepper, to taste

-Add the chicken thighs, diced green chiles, enchilada sauce, cannellini beans, chicken broth, and frozen corn to the PC.
+Add the chicken thighs, diced green chilis, enchilada sauce, cannellini beans, chicken broth, and frozen corn to the pressure cooker insert.
 Place the lid on and lock it.
-Depending on what kind of PC you have, you’ll want to do a couple of different things.
-If you have an Instant Pot: Cook for 25 minutes on high pressure.
-If you have one without the high/low pressure manual options (like mine): select the “chicken/poultry” menu and cook for 25 minutes.
+Cook for 25 minutes on high pressure.
 Allow the pressure to release naturally.

-Open the PC and remove the cooked chicken thighs to a plate.
-Shred with two forks and return to the PC.
+Open the pressure cooker and remove the cooked chicken thighs to a plate.
+Shred with two forks and return to the chiil.
 Taste, and add salt and pepper to taste.

 Ladle into bowls and top with cheese, sour cream/Greek yogurt, and crushed tortilla chips (we like multigrain), if desired.

-*A few readers have mentioned, via Facebook and Reddit, that this chili is a bit on the thin side.
-As noted above, you can feel free to reduce the amount of chicken broth that you use if you prefer a thicker chicken chili.
+Notes: A few readers have mentioned, via Facebook and Reddit, that this chili is a bit on the thin side.
+You can feel free to reduce the amount of chicken broth that you use if you prefer a thicker chicken chili.